Restricted Free Agent In The NHL Explained

 • Also, if a player rejects a qualifying offer from his team, he will remain a restricted free agent.
 This means the team still owns his rights until he qualifies as a UFA.

-• NHL teams who fail to send a qualifying offer to their RFAs before July 1 lose the players, and they become UFAs.
+• NHL teams that fail to send a qualifying offer to their RFAs before July 1 lose the players, and they become UFAs.

 • If a player accepts and signs a qualifying offer, the terms, length, and monetary value of the offer become the player’s new NHL contract with the team.